ESPToolKit/esp-eventbus/README.md

 ## Gotchas
 - The bus only stores the pointer you supply; keep payloads alive for as long as subscribers need them or use pools/ref-counted buffers.
-- `waitFor` refuses to run on the EventBus worker task.
+- `waitFor` refuses to run on the ESPEventBus worker task.
 Enable `INCLUDE_xTaskGetCurrentTaskHandle=1` (set by default on ESP-IDF/Arduino) so the guard can detect misuse.
 - `postFromISR` behaves like `post` but still runs callbacks on the worker.
 Long callbacks block the worker and delay other subscribers.
 - Overflow policies that drop events fire user callbacks in the posting context—keep those callbacks short and ISR-safe where applicable.